Kaohly Her: Early life, education, and career

 Her was born in Laos, where she and her family lived in a refugee camp due to the Vietnam War.
 Hmong was her first language.
-Her's father worked for the U.S. consulate, her uncle was employed by USAID, and her grandfather fought alongside the U.S. Army and the CIA in the Laotian Civil War before resettling in the United States.
-Her came to the U.S. as a Hmong refugee at age four.
-She grew up in Appleton, Wisconsin.
+Her father worked for the U.S. consulate, her uncle was employed by USAID, and her grandfather fought alongside the U.S. Army and the CIA in the Laotian Civil War before resettling in the United States.
+She came to the U.S. as a Hmong refugee at age four and grew up in Appleton, Wisconsin.

 Her attended the University of Wisconsin–Madison, graduating with a Bachelor of Business Administration; the University of St. Thomas, studying education leadership; and Northeastern University, graduating with a Master of Business Administration in international management.

 Her worked in the investment and finance sector for 15 years after graduating from college.
 She was a community organizer, director of Hmong women's organization Hnub Tshiab: Hmong Women Achieving Together, and founder of Maiv-PAC to advocate for Hmong-American women.
 Her has served on the Saint Paul Human Rights Commission and as the Administrator of the Saint Paul Public Schools Board of Education.
 She was a policy director for Saint Paul Mayor Melvin Carter.

 Minnesota House of Representatives

 Her was elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
 She first ran after six-term DFL incumbent Erin Murphy retired to run for governor of Minnesota.
 She was the first of two Hmong-American women elected to the Minnesota House along with Samantha Vang.

-Her serves on the Health Finance and Policy, Legacy Finance, and State and Local Government Committees and as chair of the Legislative Commission on Pensions and Retirement.
+Her served on the Health Finance and Policy, Legacy Finance, and State and Local Government Committees and as chair of the Legislative Commission on Pensions and Retirement.
 She served as majority whip of the House from 2021 to 2022, making her the first Hmong-American woman to hold a leadership position in the House.
 Her is a member of the Minnesota Asian Pacific (MAP) Caucus and the House People of Color and Indigenous (POCI) Caucus.